exaexa/ls47/README.md

     - Rotate the column containing the ciphertext card, 6♠
     - Move the marker according to the offsets of the ciphertext card, to the right 3 and down 6

-The image includes the character, index, and offsets for the relevant cards.

 For LC4, the following board could be used:

 ```